hapipal/hapipal.com/lib/content/getting-started.md

 Many modern IDEs have eslint plugins that will detect any eslint configuration files in your project and shout out as you break whatever rules you've setup as you code.

-If you don't mind the near-constant noise, this can be a helpful way to stay on top of linting errors, if you prefer that approach instead of batching.
+If you don't mind the near-constant noise, this can be a helpful way to stay on top of linting errors.

 Take a peek at this [list of editors with eslint integrations](https://eslint.org/docs/user-guide/integrations#editors).